-Walk To: The Seattle Public Library (check out the children’s section), Seattle Waterfront, Olympic Sculpture Park, Seattle Aquarium, Seattle Art Museum, Pike Place Market and the shopping district.
+Walk To: The Seattle Public Library (check out the children’s section), Seattle Waterfront, Seattle Great Wheel, Olympic Sculpture Park, Seattle Aquarium, Seattle Art Museum, Pike Place Market, Pioneer Square and the shopping district.

 Don’t Miss: At check-in, kiddos receive a special number to call from the room, and soon a hotel staffer arrives with a silver tray bearing warm chocolate chip cookies and milk with “magic” straws.
 Talk about VIP service!

 Seattle, WA 98101

 Embassy Suites by Hilton Seattle Downtown Pioneer Square